Lyme disease and related tick-borne infections

 - Have recently spent time in a tick infested area

 If these criteria are met, treatment is often started without confirming the diagnosis with laboratory tests.
-Lab tests for Lyme disease are not recommended for people who do not exhibit any of these symptoms.
+Lab tests for Lyme disease are not recommended for people with a classic rash for erythema migrans or for those who do not exhibit any of these symptoms.

 Blood Tests for Antibodies